gorkemuz/plant-idea/README.md

 # Plant.camp

-Plant.camp is philosophy platform made with react.js .The name come from "plant your idea and grow this idea" .Which content if you wanna see , click on it at right-menu.If you wanna say something about that content ,you can write your comment at below.
-Also if you agree somones idea ,you can grow his idea by click water icon.
+Plant.camp is philosophy platform made with react.js .The name come from "plant your idea and grow this idea" .Which content(question) if you wanna see , click on it at right-menu.If you wanna say something about that content ,you can write your comment at below.
+Also if you agree somones idea ,you can grow his idea by click on the  water icon.

 ### Prerequisites